yz666-12/ImageFlow/README.md

 1. Drag and drop images to the upload area
 2. Click to select images for upload
+3. Set an expiration time for images (optional)
-3. Preview selected images in real-time
+4. Preview selected images in real-time
-4. System automatically detects if images are landscape or portrait
+5. System automatically detects if images are landscape or portrait
-5. After upload, images are automatically converted to WebP and AVIF formats
+6. After upload, images are automatically converted to WebP and AVIF formats
+7. If an expiration time is set, images will be automatically deleted after expiration

 ### Managing Images